noahehall/multicloud/providers/aws/services/compute/ec2.md

 ### Instance Store

-- consists of one or more instance store volumes exposed as block devices
+- consists of one or more volumes exposed as block devices
 - ephemeral storage used as an internal, directly attached ephemeral data volume with submillisecond latencies; e.g. a laptops internal harddrive
 - positives
   - i/o is faster than attaching an ebs volume due to the close proximity of the physical storage to the physical ec2 server